raptisj/react-webpack-boilerplate/README.md

-# React and Webpack Stater Boilerplate
+# React and Webpack Starter Boilerplate

 This is a simple React starter boilerplate with Webpack configuration